ObeoNetwork/GraphicalServerProtocol/specification.md

 ### ServerStatusAction

-Sent by the external server when to signal a state change.
+Sent by the server to signal a state change.

 ```typescript
 class ServerStatusAction implements Action {